MartinRizada/ProjectApp/README.md

 After launching User Shield, set up a passcode for secure access.
 You can then begin adding account details.
 Copy credentials to your clipboard as needed for use across different apps and websites.

-## Contributing

-Future Plan for Additional Features:
+## Future Plan for Additional Features:

 - Password Stength Meter.
 - Password Generator.
 - User-friendly interface with theme support for light and dark modes.